feilipu/Gadget_Shield/README.md

 #### Cuttable Jumpers
 What if you don’t want to use the microphone and want to reclaim analog pin A0 for something else?
 No problem!
 Every pin connection on the Gadget Shield goes through a cuttable jumper that is easily cut with a hobby knife.
 The Arduino pin is then disconnected from that pin’s gadget.
 You can then use the Arduino pin for something else by connecting to it through the stackable header.
 Changed your mind?
 Just short the jumper by soldering in a small wire, or solder in a two-pin 0.1” header and use a shunt to re-make the connection.

+## Schematic

+A [schematic of the AD040 Gadget Shield](https://github.com/feilipu/Gadget_Shield/blob/master/docs/ad040.pdf) can be found in the docs.

 ## License